-Any course sent from an I-CAN school to another school not being a member of any consortium will be charged an administrative fee of \$2,000 per course.
+Any course sent from an I-CAN school to another school not being a member of any consortium will be charged an administrative fee of \$5,000 per course.
 If more than one non-consortium district takes the same course, this administrative fee would be divided equally among the non-consortium districts.
-There will also be a charge of \$100 per student/per course.
-Courses sent from I-CAN schools to other non-consortium schools will be billed directly from the I-CAN office for the administrative and student fees.
-The \$2,000 administrative fee received will stay at the I-CAN office and the \$100 per student fee will be sent on to the sending district.
-Schools will be expected to pay for their portion of the Kan-ed video session fees.
-The fees will be divided equally among the receive sites per class.
-There is an additional district payment to the network for receiving a class of \$200 per site/per class/per year, which does go back to the sending site instructor as an instructor stipend.
-(Adopted 9-17-13)
+There will be an additional Cost Share fee of \$1,500 per school/per course/per year which goes to the sending site district.
+Out of this fee, \$200 will be sent to the sending site instructor as a teacher stipend.
+Courses sent from I-CAN schools to other non-consortium schools will be billed directly from the I-CAN office for the administrative and Cost Share fees.
+The \$5,000 administrative fee received will be distributed back evenly to the member districts.
+Adopted 9-17-13; Revised 6-6-17